Key Points

 PEAP vs. EAP-TLS

-While PEAP and EAP-TLS both aim to provide secure authentication, they go about it in slightly different ways.
+While PEAP and EAP-TLS both aim to provide secure authentication, they do so slightly differently.

 Alternatives to PEAP